orielatias/Stock-Analysis-Python-Project/README.md

-# Stock-Analysis-Python-Project
-“End-to-end financial risk analytics project: ETL pipelines fetch stock prices &amp; news, risk engine computes volatility + sentiment-based risk scores, and an interactive Streamlit dashboard visualizes insights.”
+Financial Risk Dashboard

+This project is an end-to-end financial risk analytics platform built with Python.
+It ingests live stock price data (Alpha Vantage API) and financial news (Marketaux API), computes rolling volatility and sentiment scores (using NLTK VADER), and stores everything in a SQL database.
+A custom risk engine combines these signals into daily risk scores, which are visualized in an interactive Streamlit dashboard.

+Key features:

+Automated ETL pipelines for prices and news

+Sentiment analysis on financial headlines

+Rolling volatility and z-score normalization for fair comparison

+Interactive charts and “Top Risk Movers” view for insights at a glance